-Curriculum vitae or resume of the principal investigator and any and all co-principal investigators.
+Additional Application Components Curriculum Vitae or Resumes investigators.
 In addition, curriculum vitae, resume, or biographical sketches of all other individuals (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposed project (including, for example, individuals such as statisticians used to conduct proposed data analysis).